-Fortunately, here in the Houston, Texas area the Winters are mild, so it is not so terrible compared to the northern areas of the State or northern States of the country.
+Fortunately, here in the Houston, Texas area, the Winters are mild, so it is not so terrible compared to the northern areas of the State or the Northern States of the country.
 The temperatures here usually drop in the months of January and February.
 Occasionally, there may be a couple of days in November or December when the weather drops at or below freezing.

 The couple asked a few questions in which we will explore below.

 What should we start with first when preparing our home for sale?

 My first advice to them was to start with a plan.
 Preparing your home to sell without a plan will become overwhelming.
 Plan daily, weekly and monthly tasks to be accomplished.
 It will help you to schedule your improvements with enough time to place your home on the market in the Spring.

 Should we start on the exterior or interior of our home first?

 It is totally up to you whether to start on the exterior or interior of your home.
 Some people say get difficult projects out of the way first so you can sail through the easier projects.
 Others say start on the smaller projects and work your way up to bigger projects.
 I say do a little at a time according to your plan and it will be all done on time.

 Furthermore, interior projects seem more difficult than the exterior projects to some people and vice versa.
 It depends on your perspective.
 Below are tasks you should consider before listing your Houston area home for sale in the Spring.

 Tasks to complete for the interior of your home.

 For all the rooms in the house, clean around doors, windows, light switches, baseboards and chair rails.
 Have curtains cleaned and if they are dark curtains, either remove them or pull them back to brighten the rooms.